 - oral disease

-As a carer you can play an important role in helping the person you care for do what they can to self-manage their chronic disease.
+As a carer you can play an important role in helping the person you care for do what they can to manage their own chronic disease.

 - all you can about the disease, its treatment and management